donghyuka/DeepRM/README.md

 * [Acknowledgements](#acknowledgements)

 ## Introduction
-AIR is a transformer-based model for RNA modification detection using Nanopore direct RNA sequencing.
+DeepRM is a transformer-based model for RNA modification detection using Nanopore direct RNA sequencing.
-This repository contains the source code for training and running AIR.
+This repository contains the source code for training and running DeepRM.

 ## Usage
 ### Preprocessing